 - By-the-Book Cop: The main reason that the team even realize he's been brainwashed is that he suddenly starts acting rogue, when normally he's painstakingly by the book about everything.

 - Dogged Nice Guy: Downplayed towards Carter.
-She's aware of his interest in him and gently turns him down whenever he brings it up, but he generally doesn't push and they remain good friends.
+She's aware of his interest in her and gently turns him down whenever he brings it up, but he generally doesn't push and they remain good friends.

 - Hero of Another Story: In seasons 9 and 10, while the SGC is fighting the Ori, Barrett leads the NID's war against the Goa'uld-controlled Trust on Earth.